pyscaffold/pyscaffold/docs/faq.rst

    But the good news is that your project is completely independent of PyScaffold, even if you uninstall it, everything will be fine.

-   If you still want to remove `setuptools_scm`_ (a build-time dependency we add by default), it's actually really simple:
+   If you still want to remove :pypi:`setuptools-scm` (a build-time dependency we add by default), it's actually really simple:

    * Within ``setup.py`` remove the ``use_scm_version`` argument from the ``setup()``
    * Remove the ``[tool.setuptools_scm]`` section of ``pyproject.toml``.